|

 Wherever you are, Good Buddy, Bill White’s got a confession.
+He ate your cat about 56 years ago!

 It was during what U.S. Prisoners of War in Germany’s Stalag Luft I called